Expert-elicitation method for non-parametric joint priors using normalizing flows: Methodology

-In this paper, we propose an elicitation method that builds on and extends our recently introduced simulation-based framework \citep{bockting2023simulation}.
-The overall idea of this framework closely resembles the approach of \emph{prior predictive checks} \citep{gelman2020bayesian}: We simulate from the joint model $p(\theta, y)$ and assess how well the resulting prior predictions align with the expert's expectations.
-If there is a discrepancy between the expert's expectations and the simulations, the prior specification needs to be adjusted accordingly.
+The general workflow of the framework closely resembles the approach of \emph{prior predictive checks} \citep{gelman2020bayesian}: We simulate from the joint model $p(\theta, y)$ and assess how well the resulting prior predictions align with the expert's expectations.
+If there is a discrepancy between the expert's expectations and the model simulations, the prior specification needs to be adjusted accordingly.
 Figure~\ref{fig:concept} provides a graphical representation of the framework and Table~\ref{tab:symbols} offers a summary of the symbols and notation used in the following sections.
 The general workflow of our framework can be summarized as follows: \begin{enumerate} \item \emph{Define the generative model}: Define the generative model including dimensionality and parameterization of prior distribution(s).
 (Setup stage; Section~\ref{subsec: prior-specification}) \item \emph{Identify variables and elicitation techniques for querying expert knowledge}: Select the set of variables to be elicited from the domain expert (target quantities) and determine which elicitation techniques to use for querying the selected variables from the expert (elicited statistics).
 (Setup stage; Section~\ref{subsec: target-quantities-elicitation-techniques}) \item \emph{Elicit statistics from expert and simulate corresponding predictions from the generative model}: Sample from the generative model and perform all necessary computational steps to generate model predictions (model-elicited statistics) corresponding to the set of expert-elicited statistics.
 (Elicitation stage; Section~\ref{subsec: model-implied-expert-elicited-statistics}) \item \emph{Evaluate consistency between expert knowledge and model predictions}: Evaluate the discrepancy between the model- and expert-elicited statistics via a multi-objective loss function.
 (Fitting stage; Section~\ref{subsec: discrepancy-prior-learning}) \item \emph{Adjust prior to align model predictions more closely with expert knowledge}: Use mini-batch stochastic gradient descent to adjust the prior so as to reduce the loss.
 (Fitting stage; Section~\ref{subsec: discrepancy-prior-learning}) \item \emph{Find prior that minimizes the discrepancy between expert knowledge and model predictions}: Repeat steps 2 to 5 iteratively until a prior is found that minimizes the discrepancy between the model and expert-elicited statistics.
 (Fitting stage; Section~\ref{subsec: discrepancy-prior-learning}) \item \emph{Evaluate the learned prior distributions}: Run the learning algorithm (steps 2 to 6) multiple times to obtain a set of prior distributions that can equally well represent the expert data.
 Select a plausible prior distribution in consultation with the domain expert or apply model averaging techniques.
 (Evaluation stage; Section~\ref{subsec: evaluation-results}) \end{enumerate} The following sections discuss each step in greater detail.